 Boarding the Train

-Getting from the Reeperbahn to Hamburg Hbf is relatively straight forward, allowing me to arrive early and to board the train armed with a coffee and sandwich, all around 15 minutes prior to departure.
+Getting from my hostel in the Reeperbahn to Hamburg Hbf is relatively straight forward, allowing me to arrive early and to board the train armed with a coffee and sandwich, all around 15 minutes prior to departure.

 The Route Highlights